Estetrol (medication): Research

 Estetrol is under development for use alone for a variety of indications.
 Applications include menopausal hormone therapy among others.
 The phase III clinical development of estetrol for vasomotor symptoms and genitourinary symptoms of menopause has been initiated in October 2019.
 As of June 2018, it is in phase II clinical trials for breast cancer and prostate cancer.

 In addition to a single-drug formulation, estetrol is being developed in combination with the progestin drospirenone for hormonal contraception (use as a birth control pill) to prevent pregnancy.
 Drospirenone is a potent antimineralocorticoid and antiandrogen in addition to progestogen, and in relation to this, is said to have a progesterone-like medication profile.
 The clinical development program for hormonal contraception of the estetrol/drospirenone combination has been completed, and as of 2020, the dossier is under review by both the European Medicines Agency (EMA) and the U.S. Food and Drug Administration (FDA).

-Estetrol has been studied in humans at oral doses of 0.1 to 100 mg.
+Estetrol has been studied in humans at oral doses of 0.1 to 1000mg.
 Dosages of between 2 and 40 mg/day estetrol have been studied in postmenopausal women and found to be effective in the alleviation of menopausal symptoms.

 Overdose

-High single doses of estetrol of 100 mg have been studied in women and were found to be well-tolerated.
+High single doses of estetrol of 1000 mg have been studied in women and were found to be well-tolerated.
 Estetrol is 10 to 20 times less potent orally than the highly potent estrogen ethinylestradiol.
 During pregnancy, estetrol levels increase to high concentrations of about 723 pg/mL on average in the mother and about 9,034 pg/mL on average in the fetus (measured via umbilical cord blood) by term.
 Estetrol levels are 10 to 20 times higher in the fetal circulation than in the maternal circulation (which is a consequence of the fact that estetrol is produced exclusively in the fetal liver).
 The production of high amounts of estetrol during pregnancy suggests that it may be a reasonably safe compound at such concentrations.